ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/BuildSRW.rst

 .. code-block:: console

-   ./devbuild.sh --platform=<machine_name> conda
+   ./devbuild.sh --platform=<machine_name>

 where ``<machine_name>`` is replaced with the name of the platform the user is working on.
 Valid values include: ``cheyenne`` | ``gaea`` | ``hera`` | ``jet`` | ``linux`` | ``macos`` | ``noaacloud`` | ``orion``

-Here, ``conda`` is included as a target, which will also install conda and SRW environments as part of the build process.
-The location defaults to inside the SRW clone in ufs-srweather-app/conda, however users can set any path on their system using the ``--conda-dir`` flag.
+Starting with SRW v2.2.0 will install miniconda and SRW environments as part of the build process.
+The location defaults to inside the SRW clone in ``ufs-srweather-app/conda``, however users can set any path on their system using the ``--conda-dir`` flag.
 If conda is already installed in that location, conda installation will be skipped.
 The following example uses a pre-installed conda installation at ``/path/to/conda``